cjd/make-placeholder-epubs/README.md

 ## Recent Changes

+* **Gemini Cover Lookup:** The application can now use Google's Gemini API to find a cover image for a book if one is not available from other sources.
 * **Enhanced Manual Search:** The manual search functionality now queries both the Hardcover and Open Library APIs, increasing the chances of finding your book.
 * **Scrollable Book Selection:** When multiple book options are found, the selection dialog is now scrollable to accommodate a large number of results.
 * **Subtitle Support:** The application now fetches, displays, and includes subtitles in the generated EPUB file.